 Parents: please read our CSP codes of conduct – this is very important

-Youngsters under 7 are welcome as siblings of members but currently cannot be integrated into sessions because of coach to rider ratios and coaching guidelines.
+Youngsters under 7 are welcome as siblings of members but we may not be able to integrate them into sessions because of coach to rider ratios and coaching guidelines.

 What comes next ?